A Diesel Engine Company

 When BlueSky acquired the full IP and production line during development of the H-APU for the U.S. Army, we didn’t get a prototype or a concept.
 We got a seasoned, world-class engine with a proven production history, established supplier relationships, and a mature manufacturing process.

 We brought it to Lexington, North Carolina—in the heart of NASCAR country, Davidson County, where stock car racing has been part of the culture since NASCAR’s inaugural 1948 season.
 The Piedmont Triad region is home to Richard Childress Racing and dozens of motorsport engineering firms.
+The talent pool here doesn’t just know engines—they live and breathe them.

 BlueSky’s new production facility at 301 Welcome Center Boulevard, Lexington, NC is a 67,000+ square foot manufacturing facility with a rich history of its own—it was built for and previously used by the motorsport industry to build race cars for NASCAR.
 The same facility that once prepared cars for the track will now build engines and hybrid power systems for the warfighter and industrial-commercial customers.